No passwords, no registration, no paywalls, no popups, no AI

 (as an Amazon Associate & eBay Partner, we earn from qualifying purchases)

 A. Hi Debi.
-The question of recovering the gold is answered on this page, but you probably won't like the answer :-(
+The question of recovering the gold is addressed on this page, but you probably won't like the answer :-(

-There are lots of sites offering 'instant appraisals', but they are pay sites, so you might first look for similar stuff on eBay or Etsy to see typical prices and competition.
+There are lots of sites offering 'instant appraisals', but they are pay sites, so you might look for similar stuff on eBay or Etsy first to see typical prices and competition.
+I think trying to sell them is a better answer than trying to recover the gold value.

 Luck & Regards,